Skip to main content

 By the end of this section, you will be able to:

-• Compare and contrast the four political economic systems.
+• Compare and contrast four political economic systems.

 Introduction

 The oldest political economic system is mercantilism.
-Mercantilism is defined as a political economic system which seeks to maximize a country’s wealth through increasing exports and limiting imports.
-Use of the mercantilist system was most prevalent between the 16th and 18th centuries, and heavily practiced by the British Empire.
-Hallmarks of the mercantilist system at this time included the complete control of production and trade by state led companies, high inflation and taxes.
-Mercantilism also allowed for the expansion of the slave trade, as slaves were seen as necessary to an empire’s economic well-being and power.
+Mercantilism is a political economic system that seeks to maximize a state's wealth through increasing exports and limiting imports.
+Use of the mercantilist system was most prevalent between the 16th and 18th centuries.
+Hallmarks of the mercantilist system at this time included the complete control of production and trade by state-led companies, high inflation, and taxes.
+Mercantilism also allowed for the expansion of the slave trade, as slaves were seen as necessary to an empire's economic well-being and power.

 A good example of mercantilism is the British Empire.
 To achieve imperial economic growth, the empire strongly discouraged its colonies from importing competitive foreign products, encouraging only the importation of British products.
-This was often accomplished through taxation, as imperial authorities imposed tariffs on sugar and molasses imported from other countries in order to promote its own monopoly on sugar from the West Indies.
-The British also put forth trade policies that promoted a favorable balance of trade for themselves, again in an effort to maximize its power through wealth creation.
-Inevitably, this system led to open military conflict as other empires did the same.
-The Dutch, Spanish and Portuguese empires would try to promote their own economic interests and would try to protect their own colonial markets from British encroachment.
+This was often accomplished through taxation, as imperial authorities imposed tariffs on sugar and molasses imported from other states in order to promote its own monopoly on sugar from the West Indies.
+The British also put forth trade policies that promoted a favorable balance of trade for themselves, again in an effort to maximize power through wealth creation.
+Inevitably, as other empires enacted similar policies, this system led to open military conflict.
+The Dutch, Spanish, and Portuguese Empires tried to promote their own economic interests and to protect their own colonial markets from British encroachment.

-In theory, mercantilism created a strong relationship between the British empire and its colonies.
+In theory, mercantilism created a strong relationship between the British Empire and its colonies.
 The empire protected the colonies from the threat of foreign nations, and money from the colonies fueled the imperial engine.
-In practice however, mercantilism created conflict for the colonies, especially in the Americas, where the cost of imported goods from Britain were substantially higher than imports from other regions.
-Add to this, the increase in expenses and growing market control, and mercantilism is cited as one of the precipitating factors contributing to the Revolutionary War.
+In practice, however, mercantilism created conflict for the colonies, especially in the Americas, where the cost of imported goods from Britain was substantially higher than imports from other regions.

 U.S. president at political rally